QuChunhe/study/Math_Statistics.md

 # Statistics

-Sample Space S：Set of possible outcomes of a random experiment
+Sample Space S：Set of possible outcomes of a random experiment/survey.

 Event: Every subset of is an Event

 Probability Set  Function P